 Sharpen memory power

-Soroban Abacus is the traditional Japanese model of Abacus used for performing basic arithmetic operations.
+Soroban Abacus is the traditional Japanese model of the Abacus used for performing basic arithmetic operations.